PranaviChinthireddy/Stock-Market-Portfolio-Optimization/README.md

 ### Steps to Run
 1. **Database Setup**:
-   - Restore the database using `backup.sql` from the `data` folder.
-   - Alternatively, initialize the schema using `database.sql` in the `scripts` folder.
+   - Use the `database.sql` script in the `scripts` folder to set up the database schema and populate it with data.

 2. **R Analysis**:
    - Open `analysis.R` in RStudio or any R environment.